Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Topics Identification and Analysis
 • Result Interpretation and Communication

-The "train-test split" is a fundamental technique used in machine learning (ML) projects for evaluating the performance of predictive models.
+<h2>The "train-test split" is a fundamental technique used in machine learning (ML) projects for
+evaluating the performance of predictive models.</h2>
 • Dataset Partitioning
 • Evaluation of Model Performance
 • Preventing Overfitting